How it All Began

-The city of Napa is best known as the southern tip of California’s most famous wine-making region, but is now becoming famous as the birthplace of an educational revolution.
+The city of Napa is best known as California’s most famous wine-making region, but has become famous as the birthplace of an educational revolution.
 When several local businesspeople and community educational leaders first tossed around the idea of a school in which students would learn the skills necessary to succeed in the new economy, they were not looking to start an educational revolution.
 They were looking for a way to support better skills for the pool of local employees.
 Students were looking for a way to come out of school better prepared for jobs in a technologically advanced marketplace.
 The community as a whole was concerned with getting quality of public education in general.
 Out of these concerns came inspiration, and New Technology High School was born.

-Parents shouldn’t fear that all this technology overshadows core academics.
-Students fulfill all district requirements and some extra ones specific to NTHS.
-They can also get college credit at local Napa Valley College.
-They need not sit behind a computer screen all day – extracurricular organizations include clubs, dances, and off-campus trips.
-Students can enroll in music and sports at nearby Napa or Vintage High Schools.
-In addition, students learn self-sufficiency and time management and participate in what the school’s founders call “A Community of Trust.”
-Small class sizes and personal relationships with instructors create an environment in which students are responsible for their own learning.
+Students learn how to own their own learning and participate in what the school’s founders call “A Community of Trust.”
+Small teacher to student ratio and personal relationships with instructors create an environment in which students are empowered to be responsible for their own learning.
 There are no bells telling them when classes begin and end and no hall passes required to go to the bathroom.
 It’s more like college, or even a workplace, than a high school.
-In addition, the atmosphere of trust and respect makes students feel comfortable leaving their backpacks behind in a classroom.
-A seemingly insignificant privilege, it comes at a time when too many students across the country fear that the locker next to theirs may hold a weapon.
+In addition, the atmosphere of trust, respect, and responsibility makes students feel comfortable being themselves and creates a unique sense of school ownership and community at New Tech High.